gitter-badger/data-management-plans/README.md

-# dmp
+# Boston University Data Management Plans

-Testing an idea to use Github to store Data Management Plan templates
+This repository is an experiement to host our data management plans on Github as an alternative to the DMPTool.